Yin Yoga Sequence for Fall

 Learn more about meridians with this video: What are meridians?
 How do meridians work?

 The season of fall is also related to the metal element in Chinese Medicine.
-To learn more about the metal element and the fall watch this video.
+To learn more about the metal element and the fall, watch this video.

 Acupressure Point Lung 1 (Zhong Fu):

 This point is good for lung congestion, coughing, breathing, or an excess of grief.
-During your sequence some poses may compress these points and others will release the compression.
+During your sequence, some poses may compress these points, and others will release the compression.
 You can also place gentle pressure on the point at the beginning, during, or at the end of your practice.

 Find this acupressure point on the chest.
 This point is one thumb width below the delto-pectoral triangle.
 The delto-pectoral triangle is the hollow where the clavicle meets the shoulder.
-The point is located just below, and in the small groove, of the first intercostal space.
+The point is located just below and in the small groove of the first intercostal space.

-Learn more acupressure for yin yoga here.
+Learn more about acupressure for yin yoga here.

 Yin Yoga Sequence for Fall:

-** Hold poses between 3-5 min. depending on your ability
+** Hold poses between 3-5 min. depending on your ability.

 I hope you enjoy the sequence!
 Let me know in the comments if you used this yin yoga sequence for fall 🙂

 Want to learn more about making changes for fall?
-Check out my Self Care for Fall Mini Course.
+Check out my Self-Care for Fall Mini Course.

 Share This Post: